 After a day of exploring, many visitors would find it amusing and enthralling to watch Sichuan opera to while away some evening hours.
 The opera is one of the oldest and most spectacular forms of opera in southwest China, and compared with Peking opera, it's less constrained and more like a play.

 One of the most popular spots to see the performance is Shufeng Yayun Teahouse, located inside the Chengdu Culture Park.
 What you'll watch here is more than just an ordinary opera performance.
-You'll enjoy an audio visual feast of folk music, dancing, acting, acrobatics, and shadow puppets.
+You'll enjoy an audio-visual feast of folk music, dancing, acting, acrobatics, and shadow puppets.
 The ninety-minute performance is smooth, colorful and delightful.

 The most dazzling part is the face changing in which performers switch between masks in the blink of an eye.
-Other highlights include fire spitting which often elicits oohs and ahhs from the audience, and rolling light which involves stunts like jumping over a bench while balancing a lamp over one's head.
+Other highlights include fire spitting which often elicits oohs and ahhs from the audience and rolling light which involves stunts like jumping over a bench while balancing a lamp over one's head.
 Though the opera is performed in Sichuan dialect, you can get an inkling of what's going on between the English of the narrator and translations on the big screen.
 Even if you don't have a clue what the actors are talking about, it would be great fun watching and well worth the time.

-Face-changing scene of the Sichuan opera
+The face-changing scene of the Sichuan opera

 Ticket includes tea served on the bench in front of your seat.
 To get there, take a bus and get off at Chengdu Culture Park.